Vy187/cyber_security_notes/Sec+ Notes.md

 * Windows local sign-in
 * Windows network sign-in
 * Remote sign-in

+$\color{#a5d6ff} {NT\ LAN\ Manager\ (NTLM)\ authentication}$ is a challenge-response authentication protocol created by Microsoft for use in its products.

-A pluggable authentication module (PAM) is a framework for implementing authentication providers in Linux.
+A $\color{#a5d6ff} {pluggable\ authentication\ module\ (PAM)}$ is a framework for implementing authentication providers in Linux.

 #### Directory Services
-A directory service is a network service that stores identity information about all the objects in a particular network, including users, groups, servers, client computers, and printers.
+A $\color{#a5d6ff} {directory\ service}$ is a network service that stores identity information about all the objects in a particular network, including users, groups, servers, client computers, and printers.

-Lightweight Directory Access Protocol (LDAP) is a protocol used to access network directory databases that store information about authorized users and the users’ privileges and organizational information.
+$\color{#a5d6ff} {Lightweight\ Directory\ Access\ Protocol\ (LDAP)}$ is a protocol used to access network directory databases that store information about authorized users and the users’ privileges and organizational information.

-A distinguished name (DN) is a collection of attributes defining a unique identifier for any given resource within an X.500-like directory.
+A $\color{#a5d6ff} {distinguished\ name\ (DN)}$ is a collection of attributes defining a unique identifier for any given resource within an X.500-like directory.
 Common attributes used: Common Name (CN), Organizational Unit (OU), Organization (O), Country (C), and Domain Component (DC).

 #### Single Sign-on Authentication
-A Single Sign-On (SSO) is an authentication technology that authenticates users once and receives authorizations for multiple services.
+Single Sign-On (SSO) is an authentication technology that authenticates users once and receives authorizations for multiple services.

 Kerberos is a single sign-on authentication and authorization service based on a time-sensitive, ticket-granting system.

-A Key Distribution Center (KDC) is a component of Kerberos that authenticates users and issues tickets (tokens).
+Key Distribution Center (KDC) is a component of Kerberos that authenticates users and issues tickets (tokens).

-In Kerberos, a Ticket Granting Ticket (TGT) issues a token to an authenticated account to allow access to authorized application servers.
-(TGT)—contains information about the client (name and IP address) plus a time stamp and validity period.
+In Kerberos, Ticket Granting Ticket (TGT) issues a token to an authenticated account to allow access to authorized application servers.

+TGT contains information about the client (name and IP address) plus a time stamp and validity period.
 This is encrypted using the KDC's secret key.

-TGS session key—communicates between the client and the Ticket Granting Service (TGS).
+TGS session key communicates between the client and the Ticket Granting Service (TGS).
 This is encrypted using a hash of the user's password.

 #### Federation
-A federation is a process that provides a shared login capability across multiple systems and enterprises.
+A $\color{#a5d6ff} {federation}$ is a process that provides a shared login capability across multiple systems and enterprises.
 It connects the identity management services to systems.

-In a federated network, the Identity Provider (IdP) is the service that holds the user account and performs authentication.
+In a federated network, $\color{#a5d6ff} {Identity\ Provider\ (IdP)}$ is the service that holds the user account and performs authentication.

 #### Security Assertion Markup language
-A Security Assertion Markup Language (SAML) is an XML-based data format to exchange authentication information between a client and a service.
+A $\color{#a5d6ff} {Security\ Assertion\ Markup\ Language\ (SAML)}$ is an XML-based data format to exchange authentication information between a client and a service.

-A Simple Object Access Protocol (SOAP) is an XML-based web services protocol to exchange messages.
+A $\color{#a5d6ff} {Simple\ Object\ Access\ Protocol\ (SOAP)}$ is an XML-based web services protocol to exchange messages.

 #### Open Authorization
-Representational State Transfer (REST) is a standardized, stateless architectural style for web applications for communication and integration.
+$\color{#a5d6ff} {Representational\ State\ Transfer\ (REST)}$ is a standardized, stateless architectural style for web applications for communication and integration.

-Open Authorization is a standard for federated identity management, allowing resource servers or consumer sites to work with user accounts created and managed on a separate identity provider.
+$\color{#a5d6ff} {Open\ Authorization\ (OAuth)}$ is a standard for federated identity management, allowing resource servers or consumer sites to work with user accounts created and managed on a separate identity provider.

-Javascript Object Notation (JSON) is a file format that uses attribute-value pairs to define configurations in a structure that is easy for humans and machines to read and consume.
+$\color{#a5d6ff} {Javascript\ Object\ Notation\ (JSON)}$ is a file format that uses attribute-value pairs to define configurations in a structure that is easy for humans and machines to read and consume.

 ---